OpenSWATH/documentation/docs/pyprophet.rst

    pyprophet ipf --in=merged.osw

 To adjust the IPF-specific parameters, please consult ``pyprophet ipf --help``.
+If MS1 or MS2 precursor data should not be used, e.g. due to poor instrument performance, this can be disabled by setting ``--no-ipf_ms1_scoring`` and ``--no-ipf_ms2_scoring``.
+The experimental setting ``--ipf_grouped_fdr`` can be used in case of extremly heterogeneous spectral library, e.g. containing mostly unmodified peptides that are mainly detect and peptidoforms with various potential site-localizations, which are mostly not detectable.
+This parameter will estimate the FDR independently group according to number of site-localizations.

+Several thresholds (`--ipf_max_precursor_pep`,`--ipf_max_peakgroup_pep`,` --ipf_max_precursor_peakgroup_pep`,`--ipf_max_transition_pep`) are defined for IPF to exclude very poor signals.
+When disabled, the error model still works, but sensitivity is reduced.
+Tweaking of these parameters should only be conducted with a reference data set.

 To conduct peptide inference in run-specific, experiment-wide and global contexts, the following command can be applied: